linode/docs/docs/products/storage/object-storage/guides/cyberduck/index.md

 ## Install and Configure Cyberduck

-1. Navigate to Cyberduck's [Download](https://cyberduck.io/download/) webpage and download the latest version of Cyberduck for your operation system.
+1. Navigate to Cyberduck's [Download](https://cyberduck.io/download/) webpage and download the latest version of Cyberduck for your operating system.
 After downloading, run the file to install the application.

     {{<note>}}
 If you already have Cyberduck installed, be sure to update to version 8.2.1 or newer.
 Some of the steps within this guide do not work properly on earlier versions.